pyrddlgym-project/pyRDDLGym/docs/start.rst

    any missing key-value pairs in the dictionary will be assigned the default (or no-op) values as specified in the RDDL domain description.

-Now lets see what a complete agent-environment loop looks like in pyRDDLGym.
+We now show what a complete agent-environment loop looks like in pyRDDLGym.
-The example below will run the ``Cartpole_Continuous_gym`` environment for a single episode/trial.
-The ``env.render()`` function displays a pop-up window rendering the current state to the screen:
+The example below will run the ``CartPole_Continuous_gym`` environment for a single episode/trial, rendering the state to the screen in real time:

 .. code-block:: python